storytellingengineer/storytellingengineer/README.md

 ## The Story So Far 🚀

-I’m a **Machine Learning & Generative AI Engineer** with a unique blend of **academic depth (M.Tech in Applied Artificial Intelligence)** and **hands-on industry experience**.
+I’m a **Machine Learning & Generative AI Engineer** with an academic foundation in **M.Tech (Applied Artificial Intelligence)** and hands-on experience in building real-world AI systems.

-My journey has been about merging two worlds:
+At my core, I enjoy asking **research-driven questions** and then bridging them with **practical engineering**.
-- **Research & Foundations** – exploring advanced algorithms, optimization, and ML architectures during my M.Tech.
+- During my **M.Tech**, I explored advanced algorithms, optimization, and deep learning architectures.
-- **Applied AI** – deploying scalable pipelines, vector search, and GenAI systems in real-world projects.
+- In industry and personal projects, I’ve applied those foundations to build **end-to-end ML pipelines, vector search systems, and RAG-based GenAI applications**.

-Alongside my professional work, I actively share learnings through my **#90DaysOfAI series on LinkedIn**, where I break down complex AI topics into easy, actionable insights.
-This not only keeps me at the edge of new tech but also helps others grow in their AI journey.
+Beyond projects, I actively share knowledge through my **#90DaysOfAI series on LinkedIn**, where I break down complex AI concepts into accessible insights.
+This reflects not only my curiosity to learn but also my passion to contribute to the AI community.

 Currently, I’m diving deep into:
 - **Generative AI** – building with **LLMs, LangChain, RAG pipelines, and fine-tuning models**.
 - **Vector Databases** – Milvus, Pinecone, Weaviate, FAISS for **retrieval-augmented generation (RAG)**.
 - **AI Deployment** – containerization with **Docker & Kubernetes**, scaling on **AWS/GCP/Vertex AI**.
 - **Full-Stack AI Apps** – blending **Python, FastAPI, and React** for production-ready solutions.

-When I’m not experimenting with AI systems, you’ll find me **writing about tech, mentoring peers, and storytelling through data**.

 ---